polterguy/polterguy.github.io/getting-started/index.md

 ## Using the source code version

-Clone the repository, make sure you've got .Net version 10 installed, the latest version of NodeJS, and Angular, and enter the _"backend"_ and _"frontend"_ folders with two terminal windows, and execute the following commands in the respective terminals.
+Clone the repository, make sure you've got .Net version 10 installed and the latest version of NodeJS, and enter the _"backend"_ and _"frontend"_ folders with two terminal windows, and execute the following commands in the respective terminals.

 1. `dotnet run`
-2. `ng serve`
+2. `npm install && npm run dev`

-After some few minutes you should be able to access the dashboard from `localhost:4200`, and login to your cloudlet using `http://localhost:5000` as your backend URL.
+After some few minutes you should be able to access the dashboard from `localhost:4201`, and login to your cloudlet using `http://localhost:5000` as your backend URL.
 The initial username and password combination is the same; _"root"_ and _"root"_.

 ## Deploy to production